SupaMafia/Simple-Return-Expectation-Calculator/README.md

 An [IndicesE.txt] is provided for testing and debuging purposes.

-Version with more predictors is coming... which would drastically improve prediction.
+Version with more predictors using Multi-Beta Captial Asset Pricing Model is coming... which would improve prediction.